defects4c/howto_prepare_defects4c/defects4c_bug/step2_crawler_api_github_commit/readme.md

-This folder is intend to crawler the cotnent by giuven a commit url from api.github.com
+This folder is intend to crawler the content from api.github.com when given a commit url

-At begin, data from gharchive.com (or BigQuery) only includes event types and commit URLs.
+> At begin, data from gharchive.com (or BigQuery) only includes event types and commit URLs.
 As a result, the SQL query result yields only the commit URLs.
 In Step 2, by indexing these commit URLs to ask content from api.github.com, we can retrieve meta-information such as bug commits and changing content.
 This step allows us to determine whether the changes are confined to a single source file and whether they occur within a single function.
 Therefore step 2 is crucial for subsequent steps, as it provides the necessary content to build a corpus for further analysis.

 Here, we provide a JSON result retrieved from api.github.com to illustrate the mechanism.